jepler/anagram/README.md

         ./ana -D dict.bin -d /usr/share/dict/words

- 1. Copy ana, the binary dictionary, anagram.js and webapp.py to your webspace
+ 1. Copy anamodule.so, the binary dictionary, anagram.js and webapp.py to
+ your webspace (or put anamodule.so on your PYTHONPATH)

  1. Set up .htaccess, e.g.,